Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: INTRODUCTION

 \section{INTRODUCTION}

 In many network scenarios, a conflict arises between the agents regarding how to share resources and tasks.
-Examples are transmitter power control in wireless networks, activation probability in sensor networks, and multi-robot workers.
+Examples are transmitter power control in wireless networks, activation probability in sensor networks, and task allocation in multi-robot networks.
 Each agent has a local performance measure, such as its throughput, energy consumption, or progress rate.
 When a wireless device uses more power to transmit, it increases its throughput but decreases that of others.
-When a sensor, which collects its own data but also relays that of others, is activated with lower probability, it improves its energy consumption but worsens the packet loss rate of others.
+When a sensor, which collects its own data but also relays that of others, is activated with a lower probability, it improves its energy consumption but worsens the packet loss rate of others.
 When a robot spends effort on a task, it increases its progress rate but decreases the marginal contribution of others, possibly pushing them to switch to a task where they can be more efficient.
 These conflicts can naturally be modeled as a game between the agents.

 A conflict between agents, however, does not mean that agents are selfish.
-The agents are programmable and could run the protocol we design (e.g., wireless protocols, such as WiFi or 5G).
+The agents are programmable and run the protocol we design (e.g., WiFi or 5G).
 Moreover, the agents (or players) often have a minimum requirement of reward, which we term as their Quality of Service (QoS).

+Finding an action profile that satisfies the QoS guarantees is an optimization problem that can be solved by a centralized server that instructs the agents how to play.
+However, such a centralized server would have to know the reward functions and action sets, which implies that agents must send this information to the server.
+The server then needs to compute the solution in real-time and send it back to the agents.
+This creates latencies and limits the system's scalability, since the complexity of the optimization problem grows fast with the number of agents.
+Such a centralized scheme also violates user privacy and creates a security vulnerability, since if the server is hacked, the hacker gains control of all agents.
+Therefore, distributed protocols are preferred \cite{power_foschini,power_zhang,power_eigen_3, power_ulukus,power_yates, mandal2025distributed, qu2019distributed}.

 We wish to design a distributed algorithm that allows each player to achieve their QoS asymptotically.
 The challenge in designing such a protocol is that players often just observe \textit{stochastic bandit feedback}, i.e., a noisy version of the reward at the current action profile.
-The players do not know their reward function, the actions of other players, or the reward received by other players.
-Hence the challenge is to know whether to ``insist'' on improving their local reward or give up in favor of others.
+The players do not know their reward functions and do not observe the actions or rewards of others.
+Hence, the challenge is to know whether to ``insist'' on improving their local reward or give up in favor of others.
 In large-scale networks with thousands or millions of devices, this coordination challenge is the primary design bottleneck.

 In this paper, we present a \textit{meta game} where each player decides the game they wish to participate in \textit{and} the action they take in that game.
 In any particular game, increasing the action of one player decreases the rewards of other players in the same game.
 We name this class of games \textit{Tug-of-War (ToW)} games, since they resemble players pulling a rope in opposite directions.
 We show that transmission power control, tasks with marginally diminishing utilities, and activation in sensor networks can be modeled as ToW games (Section \ref{sec:app}).
 We term the multiple game system a \textit{Meta-ToW} game, owing to the `meta' level where players decide which game to join.
 This can model scenarios with orthogonal resources or tasks.
 These Tug-of-War games capture a common interaction in networking applications and allow distributed and scalable coordination for players seeking to learn QoS guarantees.